Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence for Christianity.

 A Life Change

 It was here that Clough experienced an encounter that would change his life.
 It happened that one of his instructors in the Meteorology department was an outspoken Christian.
 This instructor fostered a friendship between himself and Clough.
-The influence of this instructor was considerable on the young student, and, as the two became close, Clough found his instructor’s faith to be compelling.
-Clough became a Christian, a decision which would strongly affect his future.
+The influence of this instructor was considerable on the young student, and as the two became close, Clough found his instructor’s faith to be compelling.
+Clough became a Christian, a decision that would strongly affect his future.

 God or Science?

-Having participated in the USAF ROTC program, Clough was commissioned as a 2nd Lieutenant in the USAF at which point he was sent back to MIT for a year of further studies in atmospheric science.
+Having participated in the USAF ROTC program, Clough was commissioned as a 2nd Lieutenant in the USAF, at which point he was sent back to MIT for a year of further studies in atmospheric science.
 He served on active duty where he researched and published a short paper on forecasting potential wind damage to USAF radars along the Northwest coast.

 But always with Charles was this drive to pursue his Christian beliefs to the fullest extent.
 As a man of logic and reason, Charles pursued this drive by leaving the military program to attend Dallas Theological Seminary.
-Here he earned his Masters of Theology degree in Old Testament and Semitics (ThM).
-For a brief period he served as a pastor of a small church in a university town.
+Here he earned his Master of Theology degree in Old Testament and Semitics (ThM).
+For a brief period, he served as a pastor of a small church in a university town.